CPN

 On Solana, the transfer data follows Solana's Ed2559 transaction format.
 After confirming the unsigned data, a transaction object is constructed with the transfer data.
 You sign the transaction object and submit it to the API.

 Call the submit transaction endpoint to submit the signed transaction data to CPN.
+For Transactions V2, use the submit transaction V2 endpoint.
 CPN broadcasts the transaction and provides a webhook to notify you of the transaction status.
 This webhook is also provided to the BFI.

 Once the BFI confirms that they have received the desired amount for the payment, the BFI initiates the fiat payment.

 If a transaction fails and the payment is still valid (for example, it has not expired), you can address the issues with the transaction and initiate a new transaction.
-For example, if there was not enough gas to cover the transaction, you could deposit additional gas tokens to the wallet, and try again.
+For example, in a V1 transaction, if there was not enough gas to cover the transaction, you could deposit additional gas tokens to the wallet, and try again.
+In a V2 transaction, this is less likely to be an issue as gas fees in native tokens are paid from a Circle-controlled wallet.
+You can use a similar approach to address other onchain failure.

 Only one active transaction is allowed at a time per payment, so you can only initiate a new transaction once the previous one has failed.